arturoherrero/command-line-one-liners/README.md

   $ cal 12 1984
   ```

-- What date was it yesterday or will it be tomorrow, etc...
+- What day was yesterday or will it be tomorrow, etc...

   ```
   $ date -d yesterday